x-cellent/kubernetes-cluster-demo/README.md

 For this example, we will start with ingress-nginx, as it is a reliable solution for getting started with routing.
 NGINX Inc. also offers a variety of controllers with varying levels of capability, depending on the size of the company.

 - Next, the installation of an lb  will demonstrate how to deploy a load balancer to our cluster, for which we can have multiple choices.
-In this example we will configure an ingress nginx load balancer as well as the open source GLBC Load Balancer.
+In this example we will configure an ingress nginx load balancer.
 ```
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.1.1/deploy/static/provider/cloud/deploy.yaml
 ```